Velocidex/velociraptor-web/content/docs/artifacts/windows_system/detection/_index.md

 Arg|Default|Description
 ---|------|-----------
-processRegex|.|Process name to scan as regex.
+pathWhitelist|Path\nC:\\Program Files\\Microsoft Security Client ...|Process paths to exclude.
+Default is common\nAntiVirus we have seen cause false positives with\nsignitures in memory.\n processRegex|.|Process name to scan as regex.
 Default All. pidRegex|.|Process PID to scan as regex.
 Default All. yaraURL||URL of yara rule to scan with.
 If empty we use\nthe server's public directory/remote.yar"\n